ska-sa/tango-simlib/doc/intro.rst

 ---------------------

 The basic way of generating a *TANGO* device simulator using this library is to make use of the *TANGO* simulator generator module.
-Give it a path to the description files (XMI or SIMDD or both).
+Give it a path to the description files (XMI or SimDD or both).

 .. code-block:: bash